Welcome to An Táin Arts Centre

 Once purchased, tickets and gift vouchers cannot be exchanged or refunded unless an event is cancelled by An Táin Arts Centre.
+Booking fees are non-refundable in all circumstances.
 Customers should note that the right to cancel (cooling off period) provided by the Consumer Protection (Distance Selling) Regulations 2000 does not apply to the sale of event tickets.
 All sales are final.

 We encourage all of our patrons to arrive at least 15 minutes prior to the commencement of events.
 Latecomers and those who leave the auditorium may not be admitted until a suitable break in the performance or until the interval.
 Admission cannot always be guaranteed.
 If you arrive late and admittance is possible, we cannot guarantee the seat that you purchased.
 Patrons should note that visiting companies will have differing policies in this regard.
 An Táin Arts Centre reserves the right to refuse admission.

 Once you have booked tickets with An Táin Arts Centre, your contact details will be held on our ticketing system Ticketsolve and will be used to contact you in relation to your booking.
 If a personal customer has not engaged with us for six years, we will automatically delete their identifiable information from our database.
 If you choose to join our emailing list at the time of your booking, we will send you regular information about An Táin Arts Centre and its programme of events using a secure email marketing system called MailChimp.
 If at any stage in the future you would like to opt out from receiving this information, please click unsubscribe at the bottom of any of the emails.
 An Táin Arts Centre will not pass on your details to third parties.